friebetill/obsidian-file-diff/README.md

 ## Support

-For support, please open an issue on the repository.
+For support, please open an issue on the repository, with a reproducible example if possible.

 If you're interested in supporting me, it would mean a lot if you could buy me a coffee through GitHub Sponsors, located on the right side.